allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 Before continuing:

 - Open `03-proposal/report.html`.
-Compare the inventoried source counts with the exact proposed counts after whole-object sampling and with the targets.
-Click through source family, subcategory, category, and lower group; check token changes, effective repetition factors, per-object repetition ranges, repeated and dropped NPY counts, and total object uses.
+Compare source, proposed, and target counts at the source-family, subcategory, category, and lower-group levels.
+Confirm each lower group retains its intended share.
+The proposal uses full copies plus a proportional partial-document quota for each object, so every active category should have a zero proposal target residual.
 - In `03-proposal/proposal-summary.json`, confirm the source, proposed, and target totals; token change from the source; destination; unit count; and largest working set are acceptable.
 - Inspect `03-proposal/plot-data/proposed-sampling-by-category.csv` and
   `proposed-sampling-by-lower-group.csv` when exact numeric review is easier than the HTML.
-Inspect `03-proposal/category-allocation.csv` for active category residuals and repetition counts.
+Inspect `03-proposal/category-allocation.csv` for full-copy counts, partial selections, and zero target residuals.
 - Inspect `03-proposal/config-index.csv`.
 Confirm every unit is within the working-set budget, large categories were split sensibly, and every S3 destination is correct and unique.